 Ginny Carroll is the Founder of Circle of Sisterhood and served on the board of Trustees from 2010-2013.
 In January of 2014 she became the part time Executive Director responsible for ensuring ongoing programmatic excellence.
 Ginny has spent over 25 years in management and consulting and is also the principal of her own consulting business.
 Prior to establishing her consulting business in 2001, Ginny spent 15 years in association management, five of those as the Executive Director of Alpha Xi Delta Women’s Fraternity.
 She is a strong proponent of the Greek experience, evidenced by several awards she has received nationally for fostering positive change to advance the fraternal movement.
 Ginny is a sorority woman who truly believes in the value of the sorority experience and the power of the sorority community to make the world a better place for girls and women.

-Annie Labo, Executive Assistant & Campus Team Lead
+Annie Labo, Administrative Coordinator & Campus Team Lead

 Annie Labo has been a part of the Circle of Sisterhood staff team since December 2012 and is responsible for many administrative functions including database management, donor acknowledgement, and support to the Executive Director.
 Annie also leads the Circle of Sisterhood Campus Team, working directly with campus partners, team volunteers and exhibiting at regional conferences.
 Originally from Michigan, Annie moved to Indiana in 2007 and completed her B.S. in Education from Indiana University.
 She was initiated as an alumna of Alpha Xi Delta in April 2019.
 Annie is devoted to education and the Foundation’s success in removing educational barriers for girls and women.
 Annie lives in Indianapolis, IN with her husband, Allen and two daughters, Blaike and Quinn.